Ashley Shaw, Auckland, New Zealand.

 It is this transference of mind to art which Ashley excels at.
 Rudi died early but his practical expectations of Ashley, and long work hours over several years have helped form a solid base for Ashley's working practice.
 For Ashley this was a personal tragedy.

 Ashley's family emigrated across the world to Britain before Ashley left school.
 He successfully sold into an exclusive market, both in and out of London.
-Ashley had showed a passion for art in childhood, and won a national award at age eight.
+Ashley had shown a passion for art in childhood, and won a national award at age eight.
 As is often the case, there seemed to be a brick wall to acceptance.
 Then there was the fire at Windsor Castle.
 In the best J M W Turner practice of painting burning government buildings, he rendered a large canvass depicting the castle in flames.
 The London art market could not get enough of his landscape paintings after that.
 Ashley painted many large works in an artistic tour de force.
 Some of his inspiration came not from burning castles and luminescent landscapes, but from the Welsh and Scottish mountains where he trekked and climbed.
 A challenge arrives for artists who become popular.
 By nature they have to keep developing, but there are commercial risks with change.
 He boldly and sidestepped this potential problem by developing new direction in both his art and his life.
 He started demanding more of his viewers, with a more contemporary approach.
 He decided to move back to New Zealand.
 There he would be among the soaring mountains of South Island, but it would also mean new market for Ashley, where he was little known as an artist.
 This was 2002.

 Though a New Zealand native, a long period away had left him as an outsider in a vibrant but almost impenetrable marketplace.
 He faced a new brick wall.
 It is difficult for overseas painters to get into a market dominated by brilliant home grown talent.
 He knew that if he could get a break with a dealer, his paintings would sell.
 Getting the break was the problem.
 A spell out of the art world running a New Zealand company's South Island franchise didn't help.
 Nonetheless, he managed to get artwork completed.
 The break came with a single dealer putting his work in a gallery window.
 He found himself hosting sell out shows and running limited editions of his originals as well as buying a house.
 As an exponent of the techniques of great masters, collectors came to him for his Turner style paintings.
 He became widely accepted.
 His skill in rendering light and atmosphere in a direct and visceral way was ensnaring new admirers and ensuring new sales.

 Then, at 4:35 am local time, on the 4th of September 2010, the Canterbury earthquake struck South Island, New Zealand.
-The neighbourhood was totally wrecked.
+The neighborhood was totally wrecked.
 Ashley and Louisa were literally hurled about.
 Their house was damaged.
 Strong aftershocks followed, keeping the whole population on edge over the next five months with over 5000 of them in that period.
 Then, on 22nd Feb 2011, an even bigger earthquake devastated Christchurch.
 Lower on the Richter scale, it was perilously close to the surface, with huge damage to this beautiful Victorian city of nearly half a million.
 There were many fatalities and it temporarily halted the economy.
 By this time, Louisa's English family were worried and Ash decided it was time to return to Britain for a few years.
 This was a risky move in terms of his art, but he set about a realistic long term plan to re-start UK sales.

 The depth and warmth of his paintings demands and sustains attention.
-Because of the long slow process of painting many different transparent layers, his paintings undergo colour shifts in different lighting conditions, constantly giving the effect of new feelings and nuances.
+Because of the long slow process of painting many different transparent layers, his paintings undergo color shifts in different lighting conditions, constantly giving the effect of new feelings and nuances.
 His unorthodox way of painting is directly reflected in the fluidity of the scenes he creates.
 The sheer brilliance of the source pigments contributes to this overall sense of presence and place.
-His knowledge of paints allows these fine veils of colour to give tremendous mood and atmosphere.
+His knowledge of paints allows these fine veils of color to give tremendous mood and atmosphere.
 Ash is a perfectionist in the true sense of the word.
 His original oil paintings unfold over many months.
 He produces a maximum of six large pieces per year.
 His approach is disciplined.
 His execution is expressive.

 Ashley Shaw's paintings reach people on many levels.